jverhoeven/pyzmqrpc/readme.md

 # Install
 pip install pyzmqrpc
 # Usage
+Implement a function on the server that can be invoked:

+    def test_method(param1, param2):
+		return param1 + param2

 Create a ZeroMQ server:

 	server = ZmqRpcServerThread(zmq_rep_bind_address="tcp://*:30000",
             rpc_functions={"test_method": test_method})
     server.start()

-Implement a method on the server that can be invoked:

-    def test_method(param1, param2):
-		return param1 + param2

 Create a client that connects to that server endpoint:

 	client = ZmqRpcClient(zmq_req_endpoints=["tcp://localhost:30000"])

-Have the client invoke it:
+Have the client invoke the function on the server:

 	client.invoke(function_name="test_method",
             function_parameters={"param1": "Hello", "param2": " world"})

 More examples below and are included in the repository.
+A unit test is also included.

 # Rationale
 Working with ZeroMQ is great.
 It is fun, fast and simply works.
 I use it right now for routing timeseries samples from all sorts of sampling devices to a central location on the internet.
 All samplers use PUB sockets.
 The samples are collected using a proxy app that bridges the internet to a remote host via a password protected REQ/REP socket.
 From there the samples are exposed via a PUB socket again.